1659/60, Jan. 12. Baltimore County known to have been established by this date, when a writ was issued to county sheriff.

 1909, March 8.
 William Ramsey lynched at Rosedale.

 1915.
-State Normal School (later Towson University) moved from Baltimore to Towson.
+State Normal School moved from Baltimore to Towson.

 1918.
-Baltimore City annexed land from Baltimore County.
+Baltimore annexed land from Baltimore County to expand.

 1928.
 Glenn L. Martin Company moved aircraft plant from Ohio to Middle River, Baltimore County.

 1935.
-State Normal School renamed Maryland State Teachers College at Towson.
+State Normal School renamed Maryland State Teachers College (now Towson University).

 1935, Sept.
 10. Black students Lucille Scott and Margaret Williams denied admittance to Catonsville High School.